AbeerAlghamdi1/SDAIA_Final_Project/README.md

 ### **Data:**

 This dataset consists of 18 features belonging to 12,330 shopping sessions.The 'Revenue' attribute is the target feature.
-The dataset is clean there are no missing values.
+The dataset is clean and there are no missing values.

 ### **Algorithms:**